aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/technical-articles/managing-workbooks-and-worksheets/determining-if-the-license-is-loaded-successfully/_index.md

 The following code accesses the [**Workbook.isLicensed()**](https://apireference.aspose.com/cells/java/com.aspose.cells/workbook#IsLicensed) method before setting a license and it returns false.
 Then it loads the license and accesses the property again which now returns true.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-articles-DeterminetheLicenseLoadedSuccessfully-DeterminetheLicenseLoadedSuccessfully.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-articles-DeterminetheLicenseLoadedSuccessfully-DeterminetheLicenseLoadedSuccessfully.java" >}}

 ## **Console Output**